aappddeevv/graphql-codegen-scala/README.md

 to translate graphql language constructs to scala.js code.
 You will probably want to use implicit conversions to help manage the data wrangling for your code.

-This is a new project and the entire graphql spec is not supported.
+This is a new project and the graphql spec is not fully supported.
 The current focus is on generating operations for the client with the target being the apollo graphql client although there is nothing specific to apollo in the generated code.

 There is a package called `@aappddeevv/graphql-codegen-scala` on npm.
-Ignore that and use the npm packages above.
+Ignore it and use the npm packages listed above using the registry option listed below.

 # Install